Identifying Black Holes Through Space Telescopes and Deep Learning: TESTS

 Each metric with the change of $\theta$ for detection and recognition is shown in Fig.~\ref{fig:mAP} and Fig.~\ref{fig:reg_test}, respectively.
 For the detection model and classification model, the performance would retain a lot even when $\theta_\text{AD}=\theta_c$.
 For the BH detection, the model doesn't lose its ability until $\theta_\text{AD}=0.54\theta_c$ in terms of mAP$_{[0.5]}$.
 For the classification of temperature, the model still has the accuracy of 89\% when $\theta_\text{AD}=\theta_c$ and retains its functionality until $\theta_\text{AD}=0.69\theta_c$.
 The result shows that even if the shadow is indistinguishable in the context of the classical Rayleigh criterion, it can still be identified by our NN model, suggesting the properties of super-resolution detection of NNs \cite{SR}, which also indicates that our model has an exciting ability to extract every little information from the super-blurred image.
-However, for the regression model, the model has not reached the edge of super resolution.
-The model has half of its functionality when $\theta_\text{AD} \approx 2\theta_c$ or $\theta_\text{ISCO} \approx \theta_c$.
+However, for the estimation of $i$ and $M$, the model has not reached the edge of super-resolution.
+The model has half of its functionality when $\theta_\text{AD} \approx 1.5\theta_c$ (or $\theta_\text{ISCO} \approx \theta_c$).
 And it almost loses all of its ability when $\theta_\text{AD}$ reaches $\theta_c$.

-The probable reasons are as follows: The detection and classification of black holes are mainly based on the outline shape and color scale of the image, so even if $\theta_\text{AD}<\theta_c$, some part of the information will still be retained.
-For the regression of $i$ and $\phi$, the ability of our model starts to decline after the diffraction limit of the black hole ISCO is reached ($\theta_\text{ISCO}<\theta_c$).
-When $\theta_\text{ISCO}<\theta_c$, the shadow will be connected to a facula and thus difficult to distinguish.
-As for the estimation of black hole mass (infer from the size of the shadow), when $\theta_\text{AD}>\theta_c$, the size of PSF is much larger than that of the shadow, so the size of the shadow in the image no longer depends on the size of the shadow itself but on the size of the PSF, which makes it difficult to estimate.
+And for the estimation of $\phi$, the performance of our model is not that satisfactory.
+Although the model still has half of the functionality until $\theta_\text{AD} \approx 0.7\theta_c$, its overall performance is almost below 0.6.
+The probable reasons are as follows: The detection and estimation for $\phi$ and $T$ of black holes are mainly based on the outline shape and color scale of the image, so even if $\theta_\text{AD}<\theta_c$, some part of the information will still be retained.
+For the regression of $i$ and $M$, the ability of our model starts to decline after the diffraction limit of the ISCO is reached ($\theta_\text{ISCO}<\theta_c$).
+When $\theta_\text{ISCO}<\theta_c$, the shadow will be connected to a facula and thus difficult to distinguish the inclination $i$.
+As for the estimation of $M$ (infer from the size of the shadow), when $\theta_\text{AD}>\theta_c$, the size of PSF is much larger than that of the shadow, so the size of the shadow in the image no longer depends on the size of the shadow itself but on the size of the PSF, which makes it difficult to estimate.

 We have visualized the degree of conformity between prediction and ground truth for $i, M$ and $T$, see Fig.~\ref{fig:regression}.
 The first row is the scatter plot for $i$.
 The ``X'' shaped plots indicate that the MAE of $i$ goes up as $|i|$ increases.
 The second row is the violin plot for $M$ (inferred by the size of its shadow), which shows the distribution of prediction on the y-axis for each ground truth on the x-axis.
 The predictions gradually go diffuse and inaccurate as $\theta$ increases.
 The third row shows the confusion matrices for the classification of $T$.
 The data is distributed on the diagonal and spread out when $\theta$ increases.
 The error is shown as skymaps in Fig.~\ref{fig:skymap}, where latitude and longitudes denote $i$ and $\phi$ respectively.
 These plots show that errors are mainly distributed in the part with a larger inclination angle.
 The data of the skymap is obtained by piecewise linear interpolator for interpolation and nearest neighbor interpolator for extrapolation in scipy.
 The former is a method of triangulation of the input data using Qhull's method \cite{barber1996quickhull}, followed by the linear center of gravity interpolation on each triangle.